Etruscan tomb sculpture

 The Etruscans lived mainly in northern Italy.
 Because they were learning from the Greeks and the Phoenicians, they learned how to do a lot of things that the Latins living around Rome didn't know how to do yet.
 The Etruscans built cities with stone walls.
 They built big stone temples and they put big statues in them.
 They dug canals and ditches to irrigate (bring water to) their fields.
 They had organized governments with kings.
+They could read and write, and swim.
 Soon some of the other people in Italy began to copy the Etruscan ways of doing things.

 About the same time as the Etruscans, a lot of Greeks also came to make Greek colonies.
 At first they were probably mainly trading posts, but later Greek people settled down there and began farming.
 The Greeks settled in southern Italy, where they took over most of the Etruscan land there.
 The Greeks founded the city of Naples, which became an important port (and it still is today).

-The Etruscans traded a great deal with the Greeks and with the Phoenicians.
-The Etruscans sent lumber, furs, and probably slaves to the East.
-They bought jewelry, spices, perfume, and Greek vases from the East.
+The Etruscans traded a great deal with the Greeks and with the Carthaginians and Phoenicians.
+The Etruscans sent lumber, furs, and probably slaves to West Asia and to Africa.
+They bought jewelry, pepper, medicines, perfume, wine, and Greek vases.
 Most of the Greek vases we have in museums today were found in Italy, in the tombs of the Etruscans!

 The city of Rome lay between the northern and southern parts of Italy where the Etruscans lived.
 Because it was a good place to cross the Tiber river, the Etruscans wanted to control it.
 For a while, Rome may have been under the rule of Etruscan kings.
 These kings, like other Etruscan kings, made people build strong stone walls and stone temples and canals for water.

 Hands-On Ancient People, Volume 2: Art Activities about Minoans, Mycenaeans, Trojans, Ancient Greeks, Etruscans, and Romans, by Yvonne Merrill (2004).
-For kids.
+Easy reading.

 The Etruscans, by Graeme Barker and Tom Rasmussen (2000).
 A good general account.